 In an online and hybrid class most of your readings and assignments will be in PCC’s Learning Management System (LMS), CANVAS, so you need to make certain that you will have access to a computer and Internet often enough to complete your course.
 (You’ll usually need to log in every day or two).
-If you don’t have a computer at home, you can use the On-Campus Computer Labs.

 What technology do I need to take an online course?